mutou-mawei/hello-world/README.md

 # hello-world
-The first day, at the beggaining
+The first day, at the beginning